google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Yes, that is correct, it will even go through tin with ease.
 I was so pleasantly surprised.

-You can do things like alter a bucket if you wish and add great embellishments to your card tins, or add a delicate raised border to your most fragile card.
+You can make decorative projects like altering a bucket if you wish and you can also add great embellishments made of all sorts of things to your card tins, or add a delicate raised border to your most fragile card.

 Crop-a-dile tutorial